transcom/milmove_load_testing/README.md

 pytest
 ```

-To see verbose output and any print statments in the tests, use:
+To see verbose output and any print statements in the tests, use:

 ```shell
 pytest -v -s